LimZiJia/tp/docs/UserGuide.md

 Format: `delete TYPE INDEX`

+Notes:
+* `TYPE` can be either 'client' or 'housekeeper'.
 * Deletes the client or housekeeper at the specified `INDEX`.
 * The index refers to the index number shown in the displayed list.
 * The index **must be a positive integer** 1, 2, 3, …​